 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Types of Food Service Manager

 - Hospitality Manager

 - Kitchen Manager

-Is There Job Demand for Food Service Managers?
+Is There Going to be Demand for Food Service Managers?

-There were about 308,700 jobs for Food Service Manager in 2016 (in the United States).
+In the United States, there were 308,700 jobs for Food Service Manager in 2016.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
-The BLS estimates 36,800 yearly job openings in this field.
+There will be an estimated 36,800 positions for Food Service Manager per year.